Interested in fundraising for allergy and other immune disease research?

 Join an existing community event

-There are many great running, cycling and swimming community events out there that make excellent platforms for fundraising.
+Even during a pandemic, there are many great virtual running, cycling and swimming community events out there that make excellent platforms for fundraising.

 Create your own fundraising event

-If you'd like to create your own fundraising event to raise funds for AIFA - a trivia night, garage sale, expedition or any other creative idea, please click here to download and complete a Fundraising Proposal Form.
-We will issue you with an authority to fundraise and you'll be on your way to making a positive difference to people impacted by allergies and other immune diseases.
+If you'd like to create your own fundraising event to raise funds for AIFA, such as a trivia night, garage sale, expedition or any other creative idea, email us at

 Note: if you are fundraising online through a fundraising website like Everyday Hero or Go Fundraise, your authority to fundraise is handled by the online fundraising website.